verifai/multiLLM/README.md

 </details>

+3. **Call multillm to run your new LLM or embedd it in your code**:
+- `multillm -c config.json -prompt "wite a function to sort a billion integers"`

+4. **(Optional) Embedd NewLLM.py in your code**
-4. **Usage**: You can now use your custom `NewLLM` class in your application code.
+   - You can now use your custom `NewLLM` class in your application code.
 Instantiate it, call its methods, and integrate it into your application's workflow.

 ```python
 custom_llm = NewLLM(model="custom_model", credentials="your_credentials")